collectionspace/cspace-ui.js/docs/developer/README.md

 # Developer Documentation

-This documentation is intended for developers who want to modify cspace-ui source code, or implement plugins to extend the functionality of the CollectionSpace UI.
+This documentation is intended for developers who wish to modify CollectionSpace UI source code, or implement plugins to extend the functionality of the application.

 ## Table of Contents